V0LD3M0R7/HS-allow-ping/README.md

 This error should be fixed in Debian since 05 July 2024 - [source - Debian bug report mailing list](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=1027773)

-I will leave this repo accessable in case somebody is still being affected by this issue
+I will leave this repo accessable in case somebody is still being affected by this issue.
 ---
 Also thank you all so much for telling people in need that this script exists.

-I made me really happy to see this small thing help so many of you!
+It made me really happy to see this small thing help so many of you!
 ---

 ## Fix for HUNT: SHOWDOWN on Debian/Ubuntu/Fedora